 New Zealand North Island is an adventurer’s dream.
-Cast eyes over best things to do in the Coromandel Peninsula and you’ll see why.
+Cast eyes over all the fun things to do in the Coromandel Peninsula and you’ll see why!

 Located only two hours from Auckland, the Coromandel Peninsula is paradise on earth.
 In the Coromandel, forested crags meet golden beaches, fringed by palms.
 Waterfalls and rivers play.
 Marine life lives in abundance.